KopiasCsaba/ccp_audio_system_manual/for_technicians/rehearsal.md

 ### Check stage monitors

+No need for any of this, if the stage monitors are not in use.

+* Press **{SOLO CLEAR}**
+* Press **{Layers/MONITOR/Monitor L/SOLO}** (later do the same with Monitor R!)
-* If you have capacity, go up to the stage while they sing, and check if:
+* Put up the headphones and check:
-    * Everything is balanced, everyone hears everyone.
+  * Everything is balanced (nothing is too loud)
+  * Everyone who is needed in that speaker are present
-    * Nothing is too loud.
+  * Noone who is not needed present

+#### Changing levels in stage monitors
+If you need to edit the monitor mix:

+ * Press **{Assign/?
+Monitor}** to enter the monitor mix mode (middle red button will blink)
+ * Go to the layer where the channel you want to adjust is, e.g. Vocals, Instr.
+ * Adjust carefully the channel fader up or down
+ * Press **{Assign/?
+Monitor}** again to get out of the monitor mix mode. (middle red button should stop blinking)

-* Isn't the stage too loud?
+#### Check if the stage is not too loud:

-    * Sometimes mute the MAIN channel, to see if the stage is too loud or if one source is overpowering the others on the stage.
+ * Momentarily press **{Main/MUTE}** to mute the room and hear how loud the stage is.
-    * If an instrument or vocalist fills the room just from the monitors, ask them or help them adjust it.
+ * If an instrument or vocalist fills the room just from the monitors, edit the monitor mix (see above)
+ * If the whole thing is just too loud, pull down the **{Monitors/Monitor L/R/Fader}**
  * Don't mute the room for long, it disturbs the band.
 Mute, listen, unmute.

-<div style="page-break-after: always;"></div>
+Repeat this process everyonce in a while during rehearsal.

 ### If a vocalist sounds off-key or unexpected

 Our singers are quite good and checked, so if they sound bad, that is most likely due to them not hearing themselves correctly.

-To solve this: go up on the stage and check the monitor volume levels.
+To solve this: check the monitors ([see above](#check-stage-monitors)).

 Your goal is so that they would be a bit more present in the stage-monitor mix:

-* Either increase the overall monitor level.
+* Lower something that is too loud.
 * Or increase their level in the monitor.
-* Or lower something that is too loud.

-An alternative reason can be:

-* An overworking compressor on the channel.
-* A too high (or low) low-cut.
-* An unfortunate equalizer setting.
+* Or increase the overall monitor level.

 # After the rehearsal